Conservative data-driven finite element framework: Verification and comparison of stronger and weaker DD formulations

-The temperature $T$ field converges to the exact solution with the same order for both stronger and weaker formulations, however, since $T \in L^2$ in the weaker formulation, approximation order $p=0$, i.e. temperature is allowed to be a constant per element, see \autoref{fig:c5_mixed_hat_all_elem_size_compare}(a) and \autoref{fig:comparison_fields}.
-Note that while the approximation of the field $T$ in $L^2$ space allows for jumps between the element boundaries, these jumps decrease with higher approximation orders, provided that the source term applied to the problem is sufficiently regular.
-On the other hand, the convergence of the heat flux $\mathbf q$ in the weaker formulation is two orders higher compared to the stronger formulation, see \autoref{fig:c5_mixed_hat_all_elem_size_compare}(b) and \autoref{fig:comparison_fields}.
+The temperature $T$ field converges to the exact solution with the same order for both stronger and weaker formulations, however, since $T \in L^2$ in the weaker formulation, approximation order $p=0$ is possible, i.e. temperature is allowed to be constant per element, see \autoref{tab:comparison_fields}.
+Note that while the approximation of the field $T$ in $L^2$ space allows for jumps between the element boundaries, these jumps decrease with increasing approximation order, provided that the source term applied to the problem is sufficiently smooth.
+On the other hand, the convergence of the heat flux $\mathbf q$ in the weaker formulation is two orders higher compared to the stronger formulation, see \autoref{tab:comparison_fields}.
+In particular, the resulting profile of the flux with $p=0$ in the weaker formulation is very similar to the result with $p=2$ in the stronger formulation.